svrc/socketstats-release/README.md

 ## What does this do?

 Dumps socket stats for certain processes  onto the node.
+Then a DaemonSet is available for reading these logs.
+This is not usable for most in its current form, but could be modified for your needs.
+Ideally I'll turn this into a Prometheus exporter.

 ## How do I install it?